Martyred Intellectuals Memorial: Design and construction of the memorial

 In 1993, the Government of Bangladesh decided to erect a memorial at the site.
-The Ministry of Housing and Works Department and the Institute of Architects Bangladesh jointly organised a national level architectural competition for the design of the memorial "Badhya Bhumi Smriti Soudha".
-Out of 22 entries the jurors selected the design proposal of Architect Farid Uddin Ahmed and Architect Md Jami-al-Shafi.
-Public Works Department was responsible for the implementation of the project and its completion took about three years (1996 to 1999).
+The Ministry of Housing and Works Department and the Institute of Architects Bangladesh jointly organised a national-level architectural competition for the design of the memorial "Badhya Bhumi Smriti Soudha".
+Out of 22 entries, the jurors selected the design proposal of architect Farid Uddin Ahmed and architect Md Jami-al-Shafi.

+The Public Works Department was responsible for the implementation of the project.
+Its completion took about three years (1996 to 1999).

 Design significance

 The main element of the monument is approximately 17.7 m high, 0.9 m thick and 115.8 m long curved brick wall, representing the original brickfield of Rayer Bazar where the dead bodies were found.
 The wall is broken at the two ends, representing grief and sorrow.
 A square window at the south-west side of the wall permits visitor's view to reach the sky behind, that also scale down the wall.
 In front of the curved wall is a still water body from which rises a black granite column, which represents grief.